Suzanne M. Bump

 Her mission in the Auditor’s office is to make government work better by helping it become more efficient, effective, accountable and transparent in meeting its mission to serve the public.
 She has championed the use of innovative technologies to improve government performance, and recruited and trained a talented staff to bolster these efforts.
 Since taking office, Bump has established her office as a national leader in government accountability, enabling it to receive numerous national awards for excellence in conducting audits and innovations in the use of data analytics to identify root causes of over-spending and poor service delivery by state agencies.

-Bump serves on several public boards, including the Inspector General Council and the Municipal Finance Oversight Board.
-She is also a member of the U.S. Comptroller General’s Domestic Working Group, the executive board of the National State Auditor’s Association, and the executive committee of the National Association of State Auditors, Comptrollers and Treasurers.
+Bump is president of the National State Auditor's Association and serves on several public boards, including the Inspector General Council and the Municipal Finance Oversight Board.
+She is a member of the U.S. Comptroller General’s Domestic Working Group and the executive committee of the National Association of State Auditors, Comptrollers and Treasurers.
 Bump also is a partner for the Women's Suffrage Celebration Coalition of Massachusetts.

 Auditor Bump served as Secretary of Labor and Workforce Development under Governor Deval Patrick, and also represented the Town of Braintree in the Massachusetts House of Representatives for eight years.
 In the private sector, she worked as a business advocate, legal counsel, and a member of the boards of numerous non-profit organizations including the South Shore Chamber of Commerce and St. Francis House.